An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: FEM Implementation based on VQLS

 The difference between the standard assembly and the direct stiffness assembly is that the latter delineates the local-to-global mapping from the addition operations.
 Each global element stiffness matrix, $\mathbf{K}^e$, has the same size as the stiffness matrix.
 Equation~\ref{directStiffnessAssembly} also implies that global element stiffness matrices are generated for each element.
 This condition will be relaxed using a concept of `unique element' as discussed in Section~\ref{sec:reduction_unitaries}.
 In this study, we employ the direct stiffness assembly approach, which allows a more straightforward QC implementation as mapping and summation operations are separated.

 Representing each global element matrix as a linear combination of unitary matrices, the global stiffness matrix is expressed as:

 where $c^e_m$ and $K^e_m$ denote the weights and the unitary matrices, respectively.
-Noting that ${M^e}$ is bounded by a small number defined by the structure of the element stiffness matrix, and that the number of elements in a finite element discretization scale with the number of degrees of freedom, the number of unitary matrices is of $\mathcal{O}(N)$.
+Noting that ${M^e}$ is a small number determined by the structure of the element stiffness matrix i.e.,~$2$ for linear elements or $4$ for quadratic elements, and that the number of elements in a finite element discretization scale with the number of degrees of freedom, the number of unitary matrices is of $\mathcal{O}(N)$.
 For fully or partially structured grids, this linear scaling could be broken and a constant set of unitaries could be sufficient.
-We note that, if the number of unitary matrices is reduced in case of structured grids, the depth of the resulting circuits linearly increase with $N$.
+We note that, if the number of unitary matrices is reduced in the case of structured grids, the depth of the resulting circuits scales $\mathcal{O}(N)$.
 This effect is demonstrated in Section~\ref{sec:reduction_unitaries}.

 Implementation of the QFEM approach therefore requires (1)~identifying the unitary matrices that efficiently represent the global element matrices (i.e., minimize $M^e$) and (2)~ developing the quantum circuits for each unitary matrix.
 The proposed construction procedure is outlined as follows: consider a library of circuits, $\mathcal{C}_I$, parameterized by an index set, $I:=\{i,j,\ldots\}$; this library is chosen such that it contains the corresponding circuit representation of each unitary matrix, $K^e_m$.
 We then define a generator function, $\mathcal{G}(e,m)$, that maps each unitary matrix with its corresponding circuit in the library.
 In the next section, we provide examples of the circuit construction in the context of the steady-state heat equation.